 After completing this class, students should be able to:

 - From a broad perspective, understand the process of systems analysis, design, development and implementation.

-- Understand the Systems Development Life Cycle, including the major phases and the tasks in each phase.
+- Discuss the Systems Development Life Cycle, including the major phases and the tasks in each phase.